Jean Michel Jarre

-Around 1974, the estimable Jefferson Airplane fragmented and Jefferson Starship rose from the ashes, like a slightly bedraggled, rather mainstream phoenix.
+Around 1974, Jefferson Airplane fragmented, Jefferson Starship rising from the ashes, like a slightly bedraggled, rather mainstream phoenix.
 Dragon Fly isn't really any more than a typical mid-'70s US hard rock album, to be honest, despite the accumulated talent it boasts; the songs are OK, but not the sort of thing anyone's really going to take much notice of these days.
 Keyboard and bass duties are shared between Pete Sears and David Freiberg (who'd previously been part of the Kantner/Slick/Freiberg trio who released the Baron von Tollbooth and the Chrome Nun LP a year earlier), but even without proper credits, it's obvious that it's Freiberg playing the Mellotron.
 Four tracks only, by the sound of it, with Ride The Tiger and Be Young You featuring reasonable amounts of rather low-in-the-mix Mellotron strings and Caroline and Hyperdrive (probably the album's best track), with even less of the same.
 The most interesting thing about their Mellotron use is when Papa John Creach's fiddle rides over it; a combination not heard often enough, in my opinion.

 After '75's Mellotron-free Red Octopus, it made its return on '76's Spitfire, albeit in even more of a supporting role than before.
 The album consists of more of that mid-'70s radio rock, although, as on its predecessor, Paul Kantner gets a couple of his slightly more complex efforts in (Dance With The Dragon, Song to the Sun: Ozymandias/Don't Let It Rain), though not enough to really elevate it above the mundane.
 Pete Sears on Mellotron this time, with strings on Cruisin' and Hot Water, at least as far as I can tell; with string synth and real strings too, it's all a bit vague.
 Literally only a few chords, anyway.